 All pipe materials that may be used are covered under this section.
 The inclusion of all acceptable material does not infer that any of the materials listed below may be used on any project for any set of conditions.
 Refer to Article B2.02 of these District Standard Specifications for limitations on the use of various types of pipe materials.
-Whenever possible, lateral sewers shall be of the same material as the main sewer to which they are connected.
+High Density Polyethylene pipe for sewer laterals will not be serviced by District personnel.
 The following limitations are offered as guidelines to the Contractor for gravity sewer lines.

-- (a) Unless otherwise indicated, extra strength vitrified clay or PVC C900 DR 25 may be used for main lines. - (b) Where plans designate a specific type of pipe, no other type may be used. - (c) At other locations, any acceptable pipe material may be used, in accordance with the indicated strength, bedding, and trench width requirements and subject to the specifications in this division, the standard details and general regulations. - (d) No change in pipe materials may be made between manholes or on service laterals and service extensions, except between classes of the same pipe. - 2.
-Vitrified Clay Pipe and Fittings
+- (a) Unless otherwise indicated, extra strength vitrified clay or PVC C900 DR 18 may be used for main lines. - (b) Where plans designate a specific type of pipe, no other type may be used. - (c) At other locations, any acceptable pipe material may be used, in accordance with the indicated strength, bedding, and trench width requirements and subject to the specifications in this Division, the Standard Details and General Regulations. - (d) No change in pipe materials may be made between manholes or on service laterals and service extensions, except between classes of the same pipe. - 2.
+Vitrified Clay Pipe and Fittings bell and spigot pipe shall be made of plasticized polyvinyl chloride compound, bonded to the pipe, molded and cured to uniform harness so as to form a tight coupling when assembled.
+Joints for bell and spigot pipe shall be Wedge Lock and Speed Seal Mainline conforming to all provisions of current revision of ASTM C425.
+Joints for plain end pipe shall be rubber couplings secured with stainless steel bands.
+Joints for plain end pipe shall be Band Seal as manufactured by Mission Clay, Caulder Couplings Products Company or equal.